+It’s imperative you make sure your bowl is super clean.
 If your bowl or your beaters have any oily residue on them that will interfere with your meringue as well so it never hurts to wash them again before this step.
-I wash mine in the dishwasher on high temp so we’re good.
+I wash mine in the dishwasher at ahigh temp so we

-- Whip it until nice and frothy and light.
+Beat egg whites until they’re nice and frothy and light.

-- ~Beats the living mess out of the egg whites until they are at stiff peak stage.~
+And then beat the living mess out of the egg whites until they are at the stiff peak stage.

-I know this isn’t stiff stiff peaks, but its soooooooooooo much easier to spread if you don’t beat it too much.
+I know this isn’t stiff peaks, but it’s soooooooooooo much easier to spread if you don’t beat it too much.

 See? that’s a stiff peak!

-- Sprinkle some coconut on top of that.
+Sprinkle some coconut flakes on top of the meringue.

-- Bake this at 325 for about ten minutes, or until golden.
+Bake this at 325 for about 10 minutes or until golden brown.

-I usually cook my meringues for about fifteen minutes but you have to go a little shorter with this one so the coconut on top doesn’t burn.
+I usually cook my meringues for about 15 minutes but you have to go a little shorter with this one so the coconut on top doesn’t burn.